 One of the great things about Fitbit Premium is the 90-day free trial.
 90 days is enough time to get into a new, healthy routine, and if you find another app that helps you stay motivated on mornings when you really don’t want to get out of bed, you’ll know what you want to spend your money on (we’ve rounded up the best workout apps on the market here).

-That said, if you can’t afford $10 a month in your budget, you’ll still get a lot from your tracker, and the free app lets you track your activity, weight, sleep, and nutrition at a glance.
+If you can’t afford $10 a month in your budget, you’ll still get a lot from your tracker, and the free app lets you track your activity, weight, sleep, and nutrition at a glance.